 Oeiras International School in Lisbon, Portugal, joined Chaminade as a global partner in 2016.
 OIS is an English speaking International Baccalaureate World School in Oeiras, Portugal (just outside of Lisbon).
 The school campus is located on the grounds of a 17th century palace, the Quinta de Nossa Senhora da Conceição.
 This exchange takes students from all high school years.

-St. Joseph College-Terrace in Brisbane, Australia became a CCP global partner in 1996.
-Each year in August/September, two students from Terrace spend five weeks in St. Louis.
-The attend classes at Chaminade and stay with a host family.
-In January/February, two Chaminade sophomores represent our school in Australia.
-They spend 5 weeks with their host families, attending classes, travelling to Sydney and to Terrace’s outdoor retreat camp.
+Trinity Grammar School in Melbourne, Australia, became a CCP global partner in 2018.
+Each year in August/September, students from Trinity spend five weeks in St. Louis.
+They attend classes at Chaminade and stay with a host family.
+In June, Chaminade sophomores represent our school in Australia.
+They spend 4 weeks with their host families, attending classes, travelling to Sydney and participating in the schools active extracurricular and athletic life.

 The French Exchange is a unique opportunity available to those high school students who choose to study French at Chaminade.
 Students are selected through an application process.
 Once chosen, they are paired up with a pen pal from Institution Notre-Dame, a Catholic co-ed school in Chartes, France.
 The Chaminade student’s family hosts the pen pal for two weeks at the end of October.
 In June, participants travel to France to live with their pen pals’ family in Chartres.
 During the two-week homestay, the Chaminade students get to experience attending classes at Institution Notre-Dame, as well as seeing the sights of Chartres and the surrounding area.
 At the end of the two weeks with the family, we spend 3-5 days in Paris.